 Hall of Fame Class of 2019

-Leslie Bogucki's career with the City School District of Albany spans 32 years, three schools and a variety of extracurricular activities ranging from athletic coach to theater director.
+Leslie Bogucki's career with the City School District of Albany spanned 32 years, three schools and a variety of extracurricular activities ranging from athletics to theater.
 Bogucki began teaching physical education at Pine Hills Elementary (then School 16) in 1986.
-She later spent two years at Albany High School before moving on to Albany School of Humanities (ASH), from where she retired at the end of the 2017-18 school year.
-Bogucki didn’t just coach lacrosse – she started the district’s first ever junior varsity program in 2011.
-During her tenure she also coached volleyball, softball and girls’ basketball – leading the Falcons to the district’s only state title in 1996-97.
-While at ASH, Bogucki acted as the Jump Rope for Heart Coordinator for more than 20 years, raising more than $200,000 for the American Heart Association.
-She also directed ASH’s talent show and school musical every year which were performed in ASH’s performing arts center, which was renovated thanks in part to Bogucki’s fundraising efforts.
+She later spent two years at Albany High School before moving on to Albany School of Humanities (ASH), where she taught until her retirement at the end of the 2017-18 school year.
+During her tenure she coached volleyball, softball, girls’ lacrosse and, most memorably, girls’ basketball for 26 seasons.
+She is Albany High’s career leader in girls’ basketball coaching victories with 214, including the school’s only team state title in 1997 and back-to-back Section II championships in 1997-98.
+In lacrosse, she was instrumental in starting the district’s program in 2012 and later served as Albany High’s first varsity head coach in 2016.
+While at ASH, Bogucki acted as the Jump Rope for Heart coordinator for more than 20 years, raising more than $200,000 for the American Heart Association.
+She also directed ASH’s talent show and school musicals, which were performed in ASH’s performing arts center.
+That facility also was renovated thanks in part to Bogucki’s fundraising efforts.